{{ :en:multiasm:curriculum:logo_400.png?200 | Multiasm Project Logo}}

 ''.equ'' is converted into a value and substituted in the code during compile: thus it does not exist in the final, compiled binary code.Depending on the compiler you use, there are two standards of syntax.
 You can find the correct ''__.equ PINB, 0x03__'' or ''__.equ PINB = 0x03__''

-Below are sections representing common usage scenarios for GPIO management:
+Below are sections representing common usage scenarios for GPIO control.

-In this scenario, we use GPIO as an output.
+In this scenario, we use GPIO as a digital output.
 The simplest is to use the built-in LED to get instantly observable results.\\

 The built-in LED is connected to GPIO13 (D13) and is controlled via PortB (5th bit, zero-based indexing; see figure {{ref>arduinoports}}).
 The built-in LED is enabled in the LOW (0) state and off in the HIGH (1) state on GPIO13.